[Analysis] What does Macron really want on Western Balkans?

 Already a member?

-But there is still time to make big changes before a crunch meeting in Zagreb.
+But there might still be time to make big changes before a crunch meeting in Zagreb.

 Macron caused shock at an EU summit in October by saying no to accession talks with North Macedonia despite the fact it had done everything the EU had asked.